Magellan expedition: Background

-The expedition was funded largely by the Spanish Crown, which provided ships carrying supplies for two years of travel.
-Though King Charles I was supposed to pay for the fleet he was deeply in debt, and he turned to the House of Fugger.
-Through archbishop Juan Rodríguez de Fonseca, head of the Casa de Contratación, the Crown obtained the participation of merchant Cristóbal de Haro, who provided a quarter of the funds and goods to barter.
+The expedition was funded largely by the Spanish Crown through the Casa de Contratación, which provided five ships and supplies for about two years of travel.
+Because the royal treasury lacked liquidity, the Crown accepted private capital.
+Working through archbishop Juan Rodríguez de Fonseca and the Casa de Contratación, the Crown secured the participation of the Burgos merchant Cristóbal de Haro, who invested about one fifth to one quarter of the budget and furnished goods to barter, with support drawn from networks of German banking houses including the Fuggers and the Welsers.

 Expert cartographers Jorge Reinel and Diego Ribero, a Portuguese who had started working for King Charles in 1518 as a cartographer at the Casa de Contratación, took part in the development of the maps to be used in the travel.
 Several problems arose during the preparation of the trip, including lack of money, the king of Portugal trying to stop them, Magellan and other Portuguese incurring suspicion from the Spanish, and the difficult nature of Faleiro.

 Construction and provisions

-The fleet, consisting of five ships with supplies for two years of travel, was called Armada del Maluco, after the Indonesian name for the Spice Islands.
+The fleet, consisting of five ships with supplies for two years of travel, was called the Armada del Maluco, or Armada de Molucca, after the Indonesian name for the Spice Islands.
 The ships were mostly black, due to the tar covering most of their surface.
 The official accounting of the expedition put the cost at 8,751,125 maravedis, including the ships, provisions, and salaries.

 Food was a hugely important part of the provisioning.
 It cost 1,252,909 maravedis, almost as much as the cost of the ships.
 Four-fifths of the food on the ship consisted of just two items – wine and hardtack.

 The fleet also carried flour and salted meat.
 Some of the ships' meat came in the form of livestock; the ship carried seven cows and three pigs.
 Cheese, almonds, mustard, and figs were also present.
 Carne de membrillo, made from preserved quince, was a delicacy enjoyed by captains which may have unknowingly aided in the prevention of scurvy.